bobbyiliev/101-linux-commands-ebook/ebook/en/content/015-the-gzip-command.md

 ## Compress a directory:

 **Action:**
---- Compress all of the files in a directory
+--- Compress all the files in a directory

 **Details:**
 --- Compress multiple files under a directory in one single archive